We all want to rank higher.

 Typically, there have been four general screen sizes that responsive design has been aimed at the widescreen desktop monitor, the smaller desktop (or laptop), the tablet and the mobile phone.

 Mobile marketing is all about developing a mobile content strategy and targeting mobile users who are interested in your offer.
 And, mobile marketing produces a high ROI.

-Consumers desperately want a mobile friendly web page.
-In the same vein, on April 21, 2015, Google started using mobile friendliness as a ranking factor.
+Consumers desperately want a mobile-friendly web page.
+And for this reason, on April 21, 2015, Google started using mobile-friendliness as a ranking factor.